Peterborough murders: Joanne Dennehy was mentally ill

-Triple killer Joanna Dennehy has been diagnosed with three different personality disorders, a jury has heard.
+Triple killer Joanne Dennehy has been diagnosed with three different personality disorders, a jury has heard.

 Dennehy, 31, has admitted stabbing three men and dumping their bodies in ditches in Cambridgeshire last year.